 Children who have been brought up in a number of cultures other than their own are often referred to as Third Culture Kids (TCKs).
 They are, in many ways, the “global” children we aspire to have.
 They are at home in any situation, well-travelled, multi-lingual, able to interact with a wide variety of people from a wide-variety of backgrounds, adaptable and easily able to assimilate into new situations.
 However, it is often forgotten that the journey to becoming a TCK is a long and fraught one, filled with traumatic changes in school, country, friends and environment.
 Is it any wonder then that TCKs are more prone to suffer from depression, and the more frequently they change schools, the more likely this is?
 (Devens, 2005).

-How can we help our kids adapt to these changes, so at the end of the 6 to 12 month settling in period they are happy and functioning well in their school?
+How can we help our kids adapt to these changes, so at the end of the six to twelve month settling in period they are happy and functioning well in their school?
 Having survived this six times, here are a few things you can do to help your child;

 - Set up “home” as soon as possible.
 Those family pictures and ornaments, whilst expensive to ship, are important reminders that home is where the family lives, not a point on a map.